-For the first time the Royal Court of Jersey has given guidance on the issues facing trustees of trusts who find that they are unable to pay trust liabilities out of trust assets as they fall due, or where the trust liabilities exceed the trust assets.
+The Royal Court of Jersey has given further guidance on the issues facing trustees of trusts who find that they are unable to pay trust liabilities out of trust assets as they fall due, or where the trust liabilities exceed the trust assets.
 Whilst the Court recognised that it is not technically accurate to describe a trust as insolvent, because a trust is not a legal entity and its property is held by a trustee who is personally responsible (to a greater or lesser extent) for meeting trust liabilities, the concept is helpful for determining the duties of trustees - and indeed may affect the recovery of their fees.

 The Z Trust cases

 There are four judgments of the Court relating to the ongoing administration of a group of eight inter-connected family trusts (referenced in the relevant anonymised Jersey judgments as the Z Trusts), of which the ZII Trust and the ZIII Trust are insolvent.
 The ZII judgments raise some interesting and important issues about the impact of insolvency on trust structures, particularly in relation to:

 - the duties of trustees in insolvent situations;